dli24/project/README.md

 ---

 #### My Process or Approach
-My process through this whole project is using HTML and CSS for the whole project to create it's design and functionality.
+My process through this whole project is using HTML/CSS/JAVASCRIPT and BOOTSTRAP for the whole project to create it's design and functionality.
 The deliverable for this project is to let user to have a better experience on working to look over my Personal Website.
 For the project, I have used many source and knowledge I have learn from my GA class and thanks to my instructor, I have been able to create such an creative website.

 ---